Quantum mirrors of log Calabi-Yau surfaces and higher genus curve counting: Introduction

 \subsection{Plan of the paper}

-In Section \ref{section_basics}, we set-up our notations and we give precise versions of the main results.
-In Section \ref{section_scattering}, we describe the formalism of quantum scattering diagrams and quantum broken lines.
-In Section \ref{section_canonical}, we explain how to associate to every Looijenga pair $(Y,D)$ a canonical quantum scattering diagram constructed in terms of higher genus log Gromov-Witten invariants of $(Y,D)$.
+In \cref{section_basics}, we set up our notation and we give precise versions of the main results.
+In \cref{section_scattering} we describe the formalism of quantum scattering diagrams and quantum broken lines.
+In \cref{section_canonical} we explain how to associate to every Looijenga pair $(Y,D)$ a canonical quantum scattering diagram constructed in terms of higher-genus log Gromov--Witten invariants of $(Y,D)$.
 The key result in our construction is Theorem \ref{thm_consistency} establishing the consistency of the canonical quantum scattering diagram.
-The proof of \mbox{Theorem \ref{thm_consistency}} follows the reduction steps used by Gross-Hacking-Keel \cite{MR3415066} in the genus zero case.
+The proof of \mbox{Theorem \ref{thm_consistency}} follows the reduction steps used by Gross, Hacking and Keel \cite{MR3415066} in the genus-0 case.
 In the final step, we use the main result of \cite{bousseau2018quantum_tropical} in place of the main result of \cite{MR2667135}.
-In Section \ref{section_ext}, we finish the proofs of the main theorems.
-In Section \ref{section_examples_ch3}, we work out some explicit example.
-Finally, in \mbox{Section \ref{section_physics}}, we discuss the relation of our main result, \mbox{Theorem \ref{main_thm_ch3}}, with higher genus mirror symmetry and some string theoretic arguments.
+In \cref{section_ext} we finish the proofs of the main theorems.
+In \ref{section_examples_ch3}, we work out an explicit example.
+Finally, in \cref{section_physics}, we discuss the relation of our main result, \mbox{Theorem \ref{main_thm_ch3}}, with higher-genus mirror symmetry and some string-theoretic arguments.

-\subsection{Acknowledgements.}
+\subsection{Acknowledgements}

-I would like to thank my supervisor Richard Thomas for continuous support and innumerous discussions, suggestions and corrections.
+I would like to thank my supervisor Richard Thomas for continuous support and numerous discussions, suggestions and corrections.

 I thank Rahul Pandharipande, Tom Bridgeland, Liana Heuberger, Michel van Garrel and Bernd Siebert for various invitations to conferences and seminars where this work has been presented.
 I thank Mark Gross and Johannes Nicaise for corrections on a first draft of this paper.
+I thank the referee for corrections and useful suggestions.

 This work is supported by the EPSRC award 1513338, Counting curves in algebraic geometry, Imperial College London, and has benefited from the EPRSC [EP/L015234/1], EPSRC Centre for Doctoral Training in Geometry and Number Theory (The London School of Geometry and Number Theory), University College London.